It’s time for an Ask Emmaline wedding question! Be sure to subscribe for future wedding advice questions like this.

 One of my favorite wedding themes is rustic, which can include a western, barn, farmhouse, woodland, or country vibe.
 Today we’re showing you how to plan a western themed wedding with a handful of tried-and-true ideas, both handmade and do-it-yourself.
 We’ll show you how to plan a western themed wedding with ideas for invitation, venue, time of year, attire, ceremony + reception decor, and gifts.
-And, we’re making this post just a bit sweeter: we’ve teamed up with the lovely Debbie of Knotty Notions to present another fun giveaway!
-What’s up for grabs?
-Read on to find out!
+Read on to find out more…

 10 Most Emotional Wedding Photos

 In this shot, the bride is teary as she recites her vows.
 I love how you can see the bridesmaids in the background.